-Sister, there is a purpose in your storm!
+My friend, there is a purpose in your storm!
 He hasn’t forgotten you.
 You aren’t lost in the waves.
 He sees you!
 This is NOT the end of your story.
 He IS still working.
 Throw your hands in the air and praise Him in your storm- He was already working on the outcome before this storm was ever on your radar.

 Immediately Jesus made his disciples get into the boat and go on ahead of him to Bethsaida, while he dismissed the crowd.
 After leaving them, he went up on a mountainside to pray.
 Later that night, the boat was in the middle of the lake, and he was alone on land.
 He saw the disciples straining at the oars, because the wind was against them… Mark 6:45-48A NIV